DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 Encryption
 ----------
 DieFledermaus supports [AES encryption](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard), with 256, 192, and 128-bit keys.
-Both text-based passwords and raw binary keys are supported.
-An encoder may use only text-based passwords without any options for setting binary keys, but a decoder must allow both passwords and binary keys.
+For the sake of consistency, an encoder must derive the key from a UTF-8 text-based password.
+A decoder which is intended more for programmers than for end-users may allow setting the key directly.

 An encoder should use 256-bit keys, as they are the most secure.
 A decoder must be able to decode all key sizes, of course.